FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Bilinear-Kernel-system/fp32/README.md

 ```

-**Note:** [XRT](https://xilinx.github.io/XRT/master/html/xrt_native_apis.html) is used in the host application.
-This API layer is used to communicate with the PL, specifically the PLIO kernels for reading and writing data.
-To understand how to use this API in an AI Engine application refer to ["Programming the PS Host Application"](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Host-Programming-on-Linux).

 The linker it is using the library `-lxrt_coreutil`.To compile the host code, it is required to use the c++17 package.
 Ensure your `gcc` or `g++` compiler has the necessary packages installed.

 **Note**: XRT needs to be installed on the host and the $XILINX_XRT variable should be set by sourcing the `/opt/xilinx/xrt/setup.sh`.